DBanfieldKeller/login-service/README.md

  ## Usage

-There are 3 calls that can be made to the API, a POST login route (/login), a POST register route (/register), and a GET verification route (/verifytoken).
+There are 3 calls that can be made to the user API, a POST login route (/login), a POST register route (/register), and a GET verification route (/verifytoken).
+Additionally, there are GET and PUT routes available for calls to the userdata table.

 ## License
 This application is available under the MIT license.